Zaurall/XAI/readme.md

 SHAP leverages these values to provide explanations for individual predictions as well as overall model behavior.
 Its key properties include:

 - **Additivity:**
-  Model predictions can be decomposed as a sum of a baseline value **_\phi_0_** and individual SHAP values **_\phi_i_**:
+  Model predictions can be decomposed as a sum of a baseline value **_ϕ 0_** and individual SHAP values **_ϕ i_**:

 $$
 f(x) = \phi_0 + \sum_{i=1}^{n} \phi_i
 $$

-  Suppose you trained a random forest, which means that the prediction is an average of many decision trees.
-The Additivity property guarantees that for a feature value, you can calculate the Shapley value for each tree individually, average them, and get the Shapley value for the feature value for the random forest.
+  For example, in ensemble models like random forests Additivity property guarantees that for a feature value, you can calculate the Shapley value for each tree individually, average them, and get the Shapley value for the feature value for the random forest.

 - **Fairness:**
   Features with similar contributions receive similar SHAP values.